perrin-isir/yomix/docs/source/signatures.rst

 How are signatures computed?
 =============================

-Signatures are computed using a **two-step filtering process** that identifies the **most discriminative features between two cell subsets** (Either A vs B or A vs Rest).
-This method combines distributional analysis with classification performance metrics to select features that are both statistically different and practically useful for distinguishing cell populations.
+Signatures are computed using a **two-step filtering process** that identifies the **most discriminative features between two sample subsets** (Either A vs B or A vs Rest).
+This method combines distributional analysis with classification performance metrics to select features that are both statistically different and practically useful for distinguishing sample populations.

 # Step-by-Step Process